DataOnGithub/hospice-data/README.md

 This repo contains processed data used for publication with [Hospice, Inc.](http://projects.huffingtonpost.com/hospice-inc/), published by The Huffington Post on June 19, 2014.
-This data was used in part to identify [troubled hospices detailed in story published on Dec.
-30, 2014](http://projects.huffingtonpost.com/hospice-inc/top-offending-hospices-rarely-punished).
+This data was used in part to identify [troubled hospices detailed in a Dec.
+30, 2014 story](http://projects.huffingtonpost.com/hospice-inc/top-offending-hospices-rarely-punished).

 The original database was sent by [The Centers for Medicare and Medicaid Services](http://cms.gov/) on April 1, 2014, in response to a Freedom of Information Act request filed by The Huffington Post.
 An updated version was received on Oct.
 24, 2014.